sachinlim/mcs-sharpe-ratio/README.md

 pip install pandas, numpy, pandas-datareader
 ```

-On MacOS, `pip3` might need to be used.
+On MacOS, `pip3` might need to be used
 ```
 pip3 install pandas, numpy, pandas-datareader
 ```